hmrc/vat-service-guide/source/documentation/set-up.html.md

 Businesses and agents can learn about VAT (MTD) by reading guidance on GOV.UK.
 In particular:

 * [Making Tax Digital: how VAT businesses and other VAT entities can get ready](https://www.gov.uk/government/publications/making-tax-digital-how-vat-businesses-and-other-vat-entities-can-get-ready)
-* [Use software to submit your VAT Returns](https://www.gov.uk/guidance/use-software-to-submit-your-vat-returns) - guidance for businesses, including variuous links to get started
+* [Use software to submit your VAT Returns](https://www.gov.uk/guidance/use-software-to-submit-your-vat-returns) - guidance for businesses, including various links to get started
 * [Agents: use software to submit VAT Returns](https://www.gov.uk/guidance/agents-use-software-to-submit-vat-returns) - guidance for agents, including various links to get started

 We encourage you to include links to the relevant guidance in your software.